Mark Guerrero & Radio Aztlán

 June 3, 2006

-On June 3, 2006, Mark Guerrero & Radio Aztlán played at the Universalist Unitarian Church in Riverside, California, June 3, 2006 for a benefit for poet/ writer/educator, Alfredo Arteaga, who is soon to undergo heart surgery.
-Alfredo teaches Chicano studies courses at U.C.
+On June 3, 2006, Mark Guerrero & Radio Aztlán played at the Universalist Unitarian Church in Riverside, California, June 3, 2006 for a benefit for poet/ writer/educator, Alfredo Arteaga, who was soon to undergo heart surgery.
+Alfredo taught Chicano studies courses at U.C.
 Berkeley.
 Mark spoke about Chicano music at one of his classes in April of 2005.
+Alfred Arteaga passed away in July 2008.

 Fox Tucson Theater